Make the most of your summer by seizing new business opportunities while your competition takes time off!

 These strategies will help elicit a response and move your sale toward a close.

 HINT: Ask for a follow up date and time when the decision-maker initially asks you for the proposal.
-That is when the proposal is MOST important to your client/prospect.
+That is when the proposal is MOST important to him/her.
 At that moment, securing a next step is easy.
 Trying to get someone back on the phone to discuss it later can be time consuming and sometimes futile.

 Implementing even a few of these key strategies can lead to a huge payoff this year.
 It may be tempting to set aside this article and move on to your next task.
 Big mistake!
 Can you really afford to forego this opportunity to develop new business?
 Take a moment, decide which strategies you will follow, and set a time on your calendar to make it happen!